Socially Conscious Audience? Incorporate A Social News Aggregator

 This in-depth understanding of a socially conscious consumer enables companies to develop solutions that drive meaningful action while at the same time igniting brand trust.
 The information is also crucial in helping you create great blog posts, marketing messages and social media posts that consumers will want to read.

-But how can brands use social news aggregators to align with a social cause?
+But how can brands use a social news aggregator to align with a social cause?

 Here are credible tips that can help you implement a successful socially conscious marketing campaign:

 When building a social responsibility platform for your business, opt for a cause that will fit naturally with the brand.
 Do not choose a random cause.
 Consider a cause that will match your company culture and will matter to your audience.
 If consumers cannot easily connect your brand with your charity, it is unlikely that your efforts will bear the expected fruits.

 Let’s use Cheerios as an example.
 In a bid to sensitize people of the declining honeybee population, they removed their bee mascot ‘buzz.’
 This cause was very much in line with what the company does.
 They started including packets of seeds in their cereal boxes so people could plant flowers that would hopefully aid in bees pollination.

 Unfortunately, a few days into the campaign, people started to point out, through social media, that the seeds for some of the flowers might be harmful in some climates.
 Although the backlash was mild, the do-good message Cheerios hoped to communicate was overshadowed by the controversy.

 Another important thing to keep in mind is the cause should matter to you as well.
 For instance, even if your brand doesn't manufacture food, you may still donate meals for every X products sold or partner with a well-known charity.
 The two of you can help market each other.

 2. Authenticity matters to consumers